The Monticello church of Christ

 "And Him crucified": When God became a man, He did so in order to die for our sins.
 It was not to be a great prophet or a perfect moral example but to die an atoning death that God entered our world as a human being.
 Speaking of Himself, Jesus said, "The Son of Man came not to be served but to serve, and to give his life as a ransom for many" (Mark 10:45).
 So the gospel is not just the message of Christ; it is the message of Christ crucified.
 If God, in the person of Jesus Christ, did not die for our sins, then we are still lost.

 We come to Christ, accepting His invitation, we come empty-handed, recognizing our own insufficiency and lack of power to procure our own salvation.
 But more than that, we come yielding to His decision as to our greatest need.
-Whatever other gifts our "wisdom" might say are more needful, we are content to receive that for which He was crucified: the forgiveness of our sins."
+Whatever other gifts our "wisdom" might say are more needful, we are content to receive that for which He was crucified: the forgiveness of our sins.

-"Nothing in my hand I bring, Simply to thy cross I cling"
+‘Nothing in my hand I bring, Simply to thy cross I cling

-Augustus Montague Toplady”
+Augustus Montague Toplady’”

-As we stood to sing, it was to me an invitation to everyone present to see for themselves for all eternity something much more beautiful than what I had seen earlier that day.
-It was an invitation to loose our feet from the chains we often forge ourselves, to be set free from the resulting chaos, and one fine day to see for themselves the "...river of the water of life, clear as crystal, coming from the throne of God and of the Lamb" (Revelation 22:1).
+As we stood to sing, it was to me an invitation to everyone present to see, for all eternity, something worlds more beautiful than what I had seen earlier that day.
+It was an invitation to loose our feet from the chains we often forge ourselves, to be set free from the resulting chaos, and one fine day to see for ourselves the "...river of the water of life, clear as crystal, coming from the throne of God and of the Lamb"(Revelation 22:1).

-As we stood to sing the following song, we were, in essence, asking God to awaken our hearts and minds so that we can be forever focused on that glorious moment when we are reunited with Him throughout eternity.
+As we stood to sing the following song we were, in essence, asking God to awaken our hearts and minds so that we can be forever focused on that glorious moment when we are reunited with Him throughout eternity.

-I stand to praise You,
+“I stand to praise You,

 But I fall to my knees.